I never thought of myself as a shopping addict. But if I’m honest, I’m pulled into sales gimmicks easier than I’d like to admit.

 - Toiletries and cleaning supplies (that I’m absolutely out of)

 - Anything bought with a soon-to-expire gift card that I already have

 - Items needed for an upcoming trip (not clothes or bags, but real necessities)

-- Work expenses (only if I’m reimbursed for item in full)
+- Work expenses (only if I’m reimbursed in full)